jbmagination/Luma3DS/README.md

 Since Luma3DS v8.0, Luma3DS has its own in-game menu, triggerable by `L+Down+Select` (see the [release notes](https://github.com/AuroraWright/Luma3DS/releases/tag/v8.0)).

-We're implementing our own changes to it, with some plugin loader fixes.
+We're implementing our own changes to it, with some extra features.

 ---